e6quisitory/rt-weekend/README.md

 ```
 ./a.out
 ```
 Single image renders should produce a `.ppm` file in the same directory as the executable.
-For for rendering videos, make a subfolder called `output`, and the video frames will be rendered into there.
+For rendering videos, make a subfolder called `output`, and the video frames will be rendered into there.
 To combine the video frames into a video, `cd` into the `output` folder and run the following ffmpeg command:
 ```
 ffmpeg -framerate 30 -i "%01d.ppm" output.mp4
 ```